NCEAS/ezid/README.txt

-This software library, ezid, provides a Java class that encapsulates the EZID service to simplify writing client applications that use the EZID service. ezid provides methods for authenticating against the EZID service and then managinfg identifiers.
+This software library, ezid, provides a Java class that encapsulates the EZID service to simplify writing client applications that use the EZID service. ezid provides methods for authenticating against the EZID service and then managing identifiers.
 Using the service requires an account with the EZID service.
 For more information, see: http://n2t.net/ezid/doc/apidoc.html